 Cell phone waves have changed dramatically the way we communicate.
 It is said that the number of cell phones in the world is greater than the number of people.
 But do you actually know how your cell phone is connected to the internet?
-Also, after reading this article you will know what the relationship between your cell phone and OTA testing is.
+Also, after reading this article you will know what the relationship between your cell phone and wireless device over-the-air antenna testing is.

 - Cell phone waves – What are they actually?